rdelgatte/shift-left/slides.md

         Needs to be planned and managed professionally
     </li>
     <li class="fragment" data-fragment-index="1">
-        Huge amount of time spent on waiting and rework
+        Huge amount of time spent on waiting and bug fixing
     </li>
 </ul>